Job Title Inflation: Say Hello To The New Entry-Level Head Of

 In 2022, accounting firm EY appointed over 1,000 new partners, however the latest cohort will not have access to the traditional share of equity that comes with the title – bringing to question what relevance the title holds today.

-Martin Fox – Managing Director of Robert Walters Canada comments: “In the past, titles such as Lead, Principal, Partner, and VP were earned through years of dedicated experience and effort.
+Sean Puddle – Managing Director of Robert Walters North America comments: “In the past, titles such as Lead, Principal, Partner, and VP were earned through years of dedicated experience and effort.
 However, there is a noticeable shift occurring where individuals are now acquiring these titles even in the early stages of their careers.”

 "Employers need to recognize that the balance swings in both directions.
 Associating senior titles with junior positions can have a double-edged effect.
 It can pique the interest of potential candidates, but it can also make them feel inadequately qualified to apply.”